 Dime Box Band is a family affair of sorts, as the lineup on Happy includes her son James Nolte on guitar, the husband and wife team of Nick Vincent on drums and fiddle/mandolin player Lyn Bertles, and their son Alex on bass.

 Though you may not be familiar with Dime Box Band, it’s likely you’ve heard these musicians before.
 Aside from fronting Wednesday Week, Callan’s played with David Gray, Dave Davies and the Cruzados.
 Bertles’ credits include stints with Rob Laufer, Holly Vincent and the Continental Drifters, while Nick Vincent has played with such legends as John Fogerty, Art Garfunkel and Frank Black.
-Nolte has also done time with Dave Davies, as well as stint in The Last.
+Nolte has toured with Johnny Echols’ Love Revisited and also done time with Dave Davies, as well as stint in The Last.

 It’s on Happy, though, that these talents come together to construct a unique blend of Americana and solid rock ‘n’ roll that’ll have you begging for more.
 The album has already racked up critical accolades.